cdot/HSAC/README.md

 ## Databases

 See [Databases](Databases.md) for details of the database organisation and configuration.

-## Sensors
-The Sheds app is designed to capture environmental information to assist in filter life prediction.
-This can be done interactively, or can be done using digital sensors attached to a microcontroller.
-The app can refer to a file stored in WebDAV to obtain sensor data.
-This file is a CSV file with fields `Sensor ID,Date,Sample` and contains one line for each sample point.
-The file's URL and the requisite Sensor ID's are configured in the app settings dialog.

-In HSAC we use a Raspberry Pi Zero to capture sensor data from DHT11 and DS18B20 one-wire sensors and write it to the WebDAV server.
-The code is all provided - see the sensors [README](sensors/README.md) for more.

 ## About
 Sheds was written by Crawford Currie http://c-dot.co.uk and is licensed